JBBrian/Email-Bot/README.md

-# emailInsulter
+# Email insults
-Bot that picks random corny insult from .txt and emails target
+Program that picks a random corny insult from .txt and emails targetted friend.